 - Water Consumption The model uses an annual billable water consumption figure of almost 24 million cubic metres.
-The model is based on the current trend for water consumption and the assumption that total consumption will not change significantly in the future. - Operating Costs The model uses the 2006 operating budget and applies an inflation rate of 3% per year to forecast costs for the next 20 years.
+The model is based on the current trend for water consumption and the assumption that total consumption will not change significantly in the future. - Operating Costs The model uses the 2007 operating budget and applies an inflation rate of 3% per year to forecast costs for the next 20 years.
 The cost of water supplied by the Buffalo Pound Water Treatment Plant is projected to increase at a rate of 5% per year.
-Actual costs will differ from the projected costs over time, but the assumptions are considered reasonable for the purpose of the model. - Utility Rates The utility rates approved for 2006 and 2007 are used in the model.
+Actual costs will differ from the projected costs over time, but the assumptions are considered reasonable for the purpose of the model. - Utility Rates The utility rates approved for 2007 are used in the model.
 Revised rates are proposed for 2008 through 2010.
-For the period 2008 through 2010, rate increases of 7% each year are required.
+For the period 2008 through 2010, rate increases in the range of 10% each year are required.
 Future rate increases are dependent primarily on the projected level of capital expenditures.
-Changes in future capital requirements will result in a change in future rate requirements.

-- Capital Expenditures The model accommodates the capital expenditures in the proposed 2006 2010 Utility Capital Program, along with future capital requirements based on a 20-year capital expenditure plan.
-The current version of the utility model has projected capital costs (based on current dollars) of about \$328 million from 2011 to 2025. - Capital Funding The model includes projections for capital funding from the General Utility Reserve and Utility Development Charges.
+Changes in future capital requirements will result in a change in future rate requirements. - Capital Expenditures The model accommodates the capital expenditures in the proposed 2007 2011 Utility Capital Program, along with future capital requirements based on a 20 year capital expenditure plan.
+The current version of the utility model has projected capital costs (based on current dollars) of about \$414.4 million from 2012 to 2026. - Capital Funding The model includes projections for capital funding from the General Utility Reserve and Utility Development Charges.
 Capital funding beyond that available from the reserve or development charges must be provided through external financing.
-Capital financing requirements by debt issuance in the 2006 2010 Utility Capital program total \$110 million; \$30 million in 2008, \$20 million in 2009 and \$60 million in 2010.
-Additional debt financing is projected to be required beyond 2010.
+Capital financing requirements by debt issuance in the 2007 - 2011 Utility Capital program total \$100 million; \$35 million in 2009, \$15 million in 2010 and \$50 million in 2011.
+Additional debt financing is projected to be required beyond 2011.